 Can I trek till the top of Chembra peak?

 Earlier, the trek used to be till Chembra peak.
 But, now you can only trek till the heart shaped lake.
-Due to influence of Maoists, the government has banned the trek till top of Chembra peak.
+Due to the influence of Maoists, the government has banned the trek till the top of Chembra peak.
+However, this seems to be just an excuse.
+The actual reason is most likely saving an endangered bird species which is abundant only near the Chembra Peak.

 How to reach Chembra peak?